 The Giant Rhubarb or Gunnera tinctoria is also known as Chilean Rhubarb, Gunnera chilensis Lam., Gunnera scabra Ruiz, or Gunnera scabra Pav., and Nalca in Chile.
 It is native to Southern Chile and Argentina.
-It is not really related to rhubarb as Gunnera tinctoria is part of the Gunneraceae family of plants.
-But looking at it from afar it resembles the rhubarb plant.
+It is not really related to rhubarb.
+Gunnera tinctoria is part of the Gunneraceae family of plants.
+From afar it resembles the rhubarb plant.

-Gunnera tinctoria leaves die down in winter.
-They are palmate and deeply lobed.
-The flowers are yellowish-red, cone-shaped, and appear from late spring into summer.
-They are followed by seeds, each seedhead can produce up to 80,000 seeds.
-Plant them in humus-rich, moist soil in a sheltered location in full sun or partial shade.
+Grow Gunnera tinctoria a sheltered location in full sun or partial shade.
+Plant them in humus-rich, moist soil.
 They do like a lot of water and boggy ground.
-Gunnera tinctoria is considered invasive in New Zealand as well as in the European Union, the shade from the leaves prevents other plants to grow.
+Gunnera tinctoria is considered invasive in New Zealand as well as in the European Union.
+The shade from the leaves prevents other plants to grow.